-In this instrument, cooling air is taken in through the side panel, and hot air is exhausted through the bottom panel.
-When using MT1000A on a desk, open the support stand on the rear panel
+In this instrument, cooling air is taken in through the left side panel, and hot air is exhausted through the right side panel.
+When using two or more instruments side-by-side make sure that hot air exhausted from one unit is not taken into the adjacent unit, otherwise overheating may occur.